odea-project/qAlgorithms/report/report.md

 ### Algorithm
-From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points [@gerrit: here, you can introduce the subsequent top-down approach in a short sentence].
+From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.
+Where the grouping criteria do not match, groups are split until a good grouping is achieved.
+[@gerrit: here, you can introduce the subsequent top-down approach in a short sentence].

 From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further